 Can Latin American Music Make You Fit?
 Here’s How| 06 June, 2018

 Walk into any gym or watch people out running in the park at the weekend, and the majority of them will have earphones firmly plugged in while they put their bodies through their paces.
 It makes sense – after all, running on a treadmill or in the great outdoors is a perfect time to listen to music.
-However, there’s more to it than that.
+However, there’s better ways to workout to music like this fitness course.”

 The right Latin American music can make a real difference to your workout, and particularly to running.
 You will find yourself literally moving to the beat of the song.
 That, of course, raises the question of what is the right song and the right beat?
 Let’s find out.